-Support your student in their first year
+Support your teenager in their first year

 There are steps you can take to support your child and help their first year go smoothly.

 UC offers a network of support services for students, including health services, learning support, financial, accommodation help and career coaching.
 Student Support is a great place to start, as the team are experienced in assessing students needs and advising on the best options to help them succeed.

 Our information for new students page has key guidance that is useful in the first few weeks of study.

 At Rā Tōmene | UC Open Day and Herea tō Waka | UC Orientation Day, we offer Parent and Whānau Information Sessions to provide an overview of the support available for your teens.
 We encourage you to attend these for the most up-to-date information, however you can also watch the video below from the February 2020 session.

 Meningococcal disease is an infection caused by bacteria.
 It can develop in just a few hours and lead to two serious and potentially life-threatening illnesses – meningitis and septicaemia.
 Young adults living closely with others (eg: in halls of residence or student flats) are at high risk.